sokolj1/minimal-mistakes/_posts/2018-03-07-How-the-Philadelphia-Eagles-Won-Super-Bowl-52.md

 NFL data for statistical analysis is notoriously difficult to obtain, unlike other sports such as Baseball and Basketball where statistics for on-field/on-court improvement have been established.
 Initially I considered using [SportRadar](https://www.sportradar.com/choose_region/), but their lack of open source options turned me away from their proprietary software.
 But after an additional week of research, I found [nflscrapR](https://github.com/maksimhorowitz/nflscrapR) by [Ronald Yurko](https://twitter.com/Stat_Ron), Samuel Ventura, and Maksim Horowitz.
 This R package scraps data from the official NFL API; the deliverables are clean datasets, boxscores, and more advanced statistics for _every_ NFL play in _every_ season since 2009.

+>"This package allows NFL data enthusiasts to examine each facet of the game at a more insightful level.
+The creation of this package puts granular data into the hands of the any R user with an interest in performing analysis and digging up insights about the game of American Football" - Maksim Horowitz

 ### nflscrapR

+Although this list is not inclusive of every function this package provides, there are several important functions used frequently for this analysis:
+- season_games(): provides end of game results with an associated game ID and home/away team abbreviations.
+- player_game(): parses player level game summary statistics.
+- season_player_game(): binds the results of player game() for all games in a season.
+- game_play_by_play(): parses play by play data, then uses data manipulation commands to extract detailed information about each play in a game(players involved in action, play type, penalty information, air yards gained, yards gained after the catch, etc).
+- season_rosters(): returns a dataframe of all rostered players and their non-performance statistics for a specified team.

 ## Framework for Data Visualizations